By Steve Beauregard (Updated January 1st, 2021)

 In a nod to its former Middle Eastern theme as the Aladdin Hotel & Casino, the Planet Hollywood Hotel & Casino in Las Vegas has an Middle-eastern themed buffet called the “Spice Market Buffet.”

 In years past, this buffet ranked among the best buffets in town per the annual “Best of Vegas” poll by the Las Vegas Review Journal.
-However that is no longer the case.
+However that is no longer the case, due both to several new and improved casino buffets around the Strip, and a seemingly general decline in offerings at the Spice Market.

 It’s one of the stations you’ll find here, along with an American Station, Asian, Soup, Seafood, Mexican, Salad bar, pastry area, and of course, dessert.